rutgers/tech-workshops/python/basics.md

 Show how to make a function using def

-## Module 2 - Small Project
+## Module 2 - Guessing Game

 Have them make a guessing game.
-(Bonus Points for figuring out and using the random.randInt function
+(Bonus Points for figuring out and using the random.randInt function) i'll post a functioning guess program after.)

 ## Module - References
 http://www.astro.ufl.edu/~warner/prog/python.html